-The U.S. Department of Energy and the U.S. lead battery industry are collaborating on a first-ever initiative to unlock the full potential of lead battery technology.
-The three-year research project occurring at Argonne National Lab (ANL) in Chicago, is using the Advanced Photon Source (APS) – one of the world’s premier high-energy synchrotrons – to study electrochemical reactions in real time.
+The U.S. Department of Energy and the U.S. lead battery industry are collaborating on an initiative to unlock the full potential of lead battery technology.
+The research project occurring at Argonne National Lab (ANL) in Chicago, is using the Advanced Photon Source (APS) – one of the world’s premier high-energy synchrotrons – to study electrochemical reactions in real time.

 Q. Argonne battery scientists focus on next-generation storage research.
 Why is this needed?